vit-krizka/exam-trial-basics/README.md

  Ship:

+ - It should have a list of pirates.
  - You must be able to add a new pirate to the ship.
  - It should have a method called getPoorPirates which returns a list of names containing the pirates that
     - have wooden leg and have less than 15 golds